STATEMENT CONCERNING THE DEACCESSION OF WORKS OF ART

 Best Practice Recommendations

-- A public trust’s collections occasionally may be strengthened by the wise and constructive deaccession of previously accessioned works of art.
+A public trust’s collections may be strengthened by the deaccession of previously accessioned works of art.
 The deaccession of such works must be guided by the following policies:

-- Deaccessions may only be made after the establishment of a comprehensive collection development plan.
-Deaccessions must be justified by showing why such works are not relevant to the collection development plan, and they should only result from systematic assessments of entire collections.
+Deaccessions may only be made after the establishment of a comprehensive collecting plan.
+Deaccessions must be justified by showing why such works are not relevant to the collection development plan, and they should ideally result from systematic assessments of entire collections.

-- After a public trust deaccessions a work, it continues to remain responsible for preserving information collected in relation to the work—including information about its provenance, accession, display, publication, loan, preservation, and disposition—for future scholarly research.
-A record of this information should remain in collection files and/or databases, and this information should be made available for qualified scholars upon request.
+After a public trust deaccessions a work, it continues to remain responsible for preserving information collected in relation to the work—including information about its provenance, accession, display, publication, loan, preservation, and disposition—for future scholarly research.
+A record of this information should remain in collection databases and archives, and this information should be made available for qualified scholars upon request.

-- Deaccessions of works by living artists, or artists whose heirs or estate trustees retain interests in such works, may require special care in this context.
+Deaccessions of works by living artists should be avoided, if possible.
+Deaccessions of works of art by artists whose heirs or estate trustees retain interests in such works may require special care in this context.
 Public trusts should make every reasonable effort to contact the artist, heirs, or estate trustees early in any discussion of possible deaccessions.
 In countries or states where there are laws addressing artists’ rights concerning their works or royalties associated with such works, public trusts must make every effort to comply with those laws.

 Useful resources include: